-The quantification of the impact of a change to zero of the VOLA on NN Leven's financial position, represented by an adjustment on the amount of technical provisions, the SCR, the basic own funds and the amounts of own funds eligible to cover the SCR is included in Section D.2 and QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix.
+The quantification of the impact of a change to zero of the VOLA on NN Leven's financial position, represented by an adjustment on the amount of technical provisions, the SCR, the basic own funds and the Eligible Own Funds is included in Section D.2 and QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix.
 No transitional measures are applicable for NN Leven.